arkatebi/OpenWorld-problem/README.md

 not find the files in the current or working directory, it will automatically download them.

-###### Output file sprot_genes.stat.1
+##### File Format of the output file
-This has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
+The output file, sprot_genes.stat.1, has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values: one row for each timepoint, containing the gene counts for each organism, in the same seqeuence as these organisms are found in the sp_list.txt file.
 For each organism, the file has THREE columns, for the gene counts in MFO, BPO, and CCO ontological categories.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several